Better Trees... Better Prices... Better Service...

-Clusters of large, bright red berries.
+Large clusters of bright red berries.
 Very productive, with the fruit staying ripe on the vine for weeks so you don't have to pick them right away.
-Fruits are good for jams and jellies.
 Fruits are good for jams/jellies due to their naturally high levels of pectin.

 Blanka White Currant

-These flavorful clusters of very large, translucent berries are rich in antioxidants, with higher Vitamin C amounts than oranges.
-They ripen in late July, becoming even sweeter and remain in good condition on the bush well into September.
+These flavorful clusters of very large, translucent berries are rich in antioxidants, with more Vitamin C than oranges.
+They ripen in late July, becoming even sweeter and remain on the bush well into September.